SwiftEducation/teaching-app-dev-swift-archive/README.md

-# Teaching App Development with Swift
+# Course Materials Archive

 First time seeing these materials?
 Visit the [Teaching App Development with Swift](http://swifteducation.github.io/teaching_app_development_with_swift/) site.

+## Teaching App Development with Swift

 This repository is generated from the source materials in the various [Swift Education repositories](http://github.com/swifteducation).
 It serves as a means for delivering an all-in-one download containing all instructor guides, presentations, and Xcode projects found on the [Teaching App Development with Swift](http://swifteducation.github.io/teaching_app_development_with_swift/) site.